Hannibal – Barcelona to Rome

 STAGE 1 - BARCELONA TO BAROLO

-• Start the tour by descending from the Montseny National Park at 1000m elevation all the way down to Girona, centre of cycling in Europe
+• Start the tour by descending from the Montseny National Park at 1000m elevation all the way down to Girona, the centre of cycling in Europe

 • The Costa Brava... beautiful Spanish Pueblos as we roll across Catalonia to the Mediterranean and our iconic class hotel, Hostal Empuries